ahmet/awesome-web3/README.md

 - [Figment Learn](https://learn.figment.io/) - Free learning platform teach you how to use protocol by building Projects.
 - [ODYSSEY](https://www.odysseydao.com/) - Odyssey is great platform to understand blochchain, NFTs, web3 concepts, Defi, Dao and more.
 - [Bankless Academy](https://app.banklessacademy.com/) - Bankless Academy is on a mission to ensure every web3 Explorer is ready for their crypto-verse voyage.
+- [Speed Run Ethereum](https://speedrunethereum.com/) - Learn how to build on Ethereum; the superpowers and the gotchas.
+- [Node Guardians](https://nodeguardians.io/) - Learn about blockchain and programming as you navigate through a medieval game.
+- [Solidity by example](https://solidity-by-example.org) - Introduction to Solidity with simple examples.

 ## YouTube Channel